 Auto-Translate

-A workaround to fix the built-in light sensor's (ALS) limitation
+A workaround to fix an ambient light sensor (ALS) reaching its limit

 Step 1: Add a Diffuser